Shopify's Strategy Analysis

 Deep integration with WordPress, open-source flexibility, and a massive installed base of content-driven websites.

-Insights from Shopify Inc.'s strategy and competitive advantages
+Insights from Shopify's strategy and competitive advantages

-What Positions Shopify Inc. to win against competitors
+What Positions Shopify to win

 Financial Strengths